-Peebles footfall has recorded an increase of 9%, following an 11% decrease the previous year during lockdown restrictions.
-Despite footfall declining, most notably since 2011, Peebles continues to record high footfall, recording the highest out of the 9 towns this year, with Galashiels seeing a significant drop the last two years.
+Peebles is one of two towns that has recorded an increase in footfall (7%) this year, following on from a 9% increase in 2021.
+Despite footfall declining, most notably since 2011, Peebles continues to record high footfall, recording the highest out of the 9 towns again this year.
 The town also had the busiest count point, see figure 3.

-Although the town has experienced a loss of footfall since 2007, it has a low vacancy rate over this period when compared to the Scottish Borders average, and the town centre performs relatively well.
+Although the town has experienced a loss of footfall since 2007, it has a low vacancy rate (3%) over this period when compared to the Scottish Borders average, and the town centre performs relatively well.